 PhD Bioethics and Medical Jurisprudence / Overview

-Year of entry: 2018
+Year of entry: 2021

 - Degree awarded

-- 3 years full-time or 6 years part-time
+- 3 years (full-time); 6 years (part-time)

 - Entry requirements

-A good (UK first class or upper second class honours) bachelor's degree or equivalent in a relevant discipline;
+A good (UK First class or Upper Second class honours) bachelor's degree or equivalent in a relevant discipline;

-OR a suitable period (normally at least three years) of validated professional experience in a relevant field;
+A suitable period (normally at least three years) of validated professional experience in a relevant field;

-- A copy of your CV
+- a copy of your CV;

-- two academic references,
+- two academic references;

-- official transcripts and certificates from your previous degree programmes,
+- official transcripts and certificates from your previous degree programmes;

-Applications are considered from September each year for admission the following September's intake.
-As places are limited on this programme each year, applicants are advised to submit their application as soon as possible to give them the best chance of securing one of these places.
-Applicants who clearly fulfil the criteria but who cannot be offered a place will be asked whether they would like to wait for possible cancellations in the ongoing round and/or like to be considered again in a year's time.
+Applications are considered from September each year, for admission the following September.
+As places are limited on this programme, you are advised to submit your application as soon as possible to give you the best chance of securing a place.
+If you clearly fulfil the criteria but cannot be offered a place, you will be asked whether you would like to wait for possible cancellations in the ongoing round and/or would like to be considered again in a year's time.